pingcap/docs-cn/v3.0/reference/tispark.md

 ## Deploy the TiSpark cluster

-Download TiSpark's jar package [here](https://github.com/pingcap/tispark/releases).
+Download TiSpark's jar package [in the TiSpark releases page](https://github.com/pingcap/tispark/releases).
 Download your desired version of jar package and copy the content to the appropriate folder.

 ### Deploy TiSpark on the existing Spark cluster